joshcoward63/Wikipedia-Based-Search-Engine/README.md

 **Implementation of Text Processing :**

-For the implementation of this project we used a lot of code from the previous homeworks as a starting point.
+For the implementation of this project we used a lot of code we wrote from the previous homeworks as a starting point.
 The tokenizer we used was once again the work_tokenize from nltk and again we opted for lemmatization rather than stemming in our preprocessing using nltk’s WordNetLemmatizer.
 This was due to the fact that stemming resulted in a lack of meaning which makes it harder to return relevant results.
 We also used ntlks english stopword list in which we had appended punctuation to it to help remove the /r and /n present in the content of each document.

 **Statistics on Document Collection:**